The Ultimate Guide Every cliff, route, tide window & parking spot — in one 24-page PDF Download the Guide

 How do I get to Seven Sisters by train?

-Take Southeastern trains from London Victoria to Seaford (1 hr 25 min, approx £22 return off-peak) or Eastbourne (1 hr 10 min).
+Take Southern trains from London Victoria to Seaford (1 hr 25 min, approx £22 return off-peak) or Eastbourne (1 hr 10 min).
 From Seaford station it is a 60-minute walk or a 15-minute bus ride to the Exceat visitor centre.
 From Eastbourne, the 13A Coasthopper bus runs seasonally to Birling Gap.
 No car needed.

 Full transport guide →